Bioconductor/BioC2021/content/sponsors.md

 - Poster session will be named after these donors.
 - Highest recognition, using your logo, in the online and print promotional and scheduling material.
-- Two invitations to attend the speaker dinner*
 - Up to 8 free registrations.
 - A thank-you tweet including your preferred Twitter handle.
 - A virtual booth on the conference platform with the ability to set up live Q&A times and one-on-one meetings with attendees.